-We put together this guide to help students and teachers of Heritage Music Academy (HMA) with our monthly and large recitals.
+We put together this guide to help students, parents and teachers of Heritage Music Academy (HMA) with our monthly and large recitals.
 Please read this carefully as the most commonly asked questions will be covered.

 Who can register?

 All currently enrolled students of HMA are encouraged to play at our recitals.
 Non-HMA students are also welcome as long as they are invited by a student or a teacher.

 How do I register?

 Go to our recital registration page and select the recital(s) you would like to perform in.
 The number of available spots are always indicated.
 Registration will be available on a first-come first-serve basis for both our in-house (free) and large format (paid) recitals.

 When is the cut-off for registration (or how do I know it is full)?

 Our electronic registration system will limit the number of registrants (performers) per event.
 Once we reach the limit, you will be placed on a waiting list.
 The system is open for registration up to 11:59pm Eastern Time of the night before the event itself.

 Can I opt-out of the recital performance recording?